apache/accumulo-website/_docs-2/security/authorizations.md

 For applications serving many users, it is not expected that an Accumulo user will be created for each application user.
-In this case an Accumulo user with all authorizations needed by any of the applications users must be created.
+In this case an Accumulo user with all authorizations needed by any of the application's users must be created.
 To service queries, the application should create a scanner with the application user's authorizations.
 These authorizations could be obtained from a trusted 3rd party.